larrybotha/terraform-examples/droplet/README.md

 1. Install Terraform on your machine
 1. Configure Digitalocean personal access token:
-    1. Create a token in Digital Ocean
+    1. Create a token in Digitalocean
     1. Make it available to Terraform on your local machine:

         ```bash